Stay (David Bowie song): Live versions and subsequent releases

-"Stay" remained a concert staple throughout Bowie's career, being performed on the 1976 Isolar I, 1978 Isolar II, 1983 Serious Mooonlight, 1990 Sound+Vision, 1997 Earthling, 1999 Hours, 2000 Mini, and 2002 Heathen tours.
+"Stay" remained a concert staple throughout Bowie's career, being performed on the 1976 Isolar I, 1978 Isolar II, 1983 Serious Moonlight, 1990 Sound+Vision, 1997 Earthling, 1999 Hours, 2000 Mini, and 2002 Heathen tours.
 Due to the song's extended outro, Bowie added bursts of "stay" tags throughout during live performances, including "stay—why don't you" tags with Gail Ann Dorsey in the 1990s.
 O'Leary notes that Bowie sometimes simply stared at the players in bemusement.
 A recording from the Isolar tour at the Nassau Coliseum on 23 March 1976 was first released as a bonus track on the 1991 Rykodisc reissue of Station to Station, and again in remixed form on Live Nassau Coliseum '76 (2010).
 A performance from the Isolar II tour was included on the expanded reissues of the 1978 live album Stage in 2005 and 2017.
 Another performance from the same tour was later included on Welcome to the Blackout (2018).
 Bowie's performance of the song at the Glastonbury Festival on 25 June 2000 was released in 2018 on Glastonbury 2000.
 A couple days after Glastonbury on 27 June, Bowie performed "Stay" at the BBC Radio Theatre in London.
 This performance was released on the bonus disc accompanying the first releases of Bowie at the Beeb (2000).
+A previously unreleased performance from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025.

 The single edit of "Stay" appeared on the Christiane F. soundtrack in 1981.
 According to Pegg, this is one of the few CD sources for the single edit.
 The song, and its parent album, was remastered in 2016 for the Who Can I Be Now?
 (1974–1976) box set, with a standalone album release the following year.
 Both the original mix and 2010 Maslin mix were included, while the single edit was included on Re:Call 2, part of that set.

 Bowie rerecorded "Stay" in 1997 during the rehearsals for the Earthling Tour.
 Bowie wanted to update some of his live staples to better fit the material of his then-recent albums Outside (1995) and Earthling (1997).
 The new version was rehearsed at The Factory in Dublin with Mark Plati and Reeves Gabrels before it was properly recorded at New York's Right Track Recordings between May and June 1997.
 Initially intended for release as a B-side, it remained unreleased until 2020, when it was included on the EP Is It Any Wonder?, titled "Stay '97".
 Jon Blistein of Rolling Stone described it as "an extremely nineties update" of the original, describing elements of alternative rock, gothic rock, industrial rock and techno.